rubyonracetracks/tutorial-rails-rubymn2/03-05-sponsor_edit.md

 ```
   * Enter the command "sh test_app.sh".
 The last two new integration tests fail.
   * Enter the command "alias test1='command for running failed tests minus the TESTOPTS portion'".
   * Enter the command "test1".
 The same two integration tests fail.
+One test fails because the "Edit Sponsor" button is missing, and the other test fails because the sponsor edit page is missing.

 #### Edit Sponsor Button
 * Edit the file app/views/sponsors/show.html.erb.
 After the h1 header section, add the following code: